daranzolin/rcicero/README.md

 `rcicero` is a bouquet of functions to query the [Cicero API,](https://www.cicerodata.com/api/) a useful tool for data on elected officials.
 Be sure to check the [Terms of Use](https://www.azavea.com/terms-of-use/?_ga=1.70439831.685925080.1469159734) prior to installation.

+# Required Packages

+`rcicero` requires three packages under the hood: `httr`, `dplyr`, and `tidyjson`.
+If you work with nested JSON on a semi-regular basis, I highly recommend `tidyjson`.

 # Installation

 `rcicero` is not on CRAN, but can be installed via: